 The construction and quality of the Yamaha FS series are amazing.

 In the mind of intermediate players or novice guitarist, they are always an optimum selection.

 And the perfect representation has to mention - the Yamaha FS800.

 The materials are premium, and the tones are well-balanced.

 Well, it would be best to consider the upsides, including excellent sound, splendid neck profile, and sturdy Sitka spruce top.

 We tried experiencing and recognize the advantage of lightweight.
-In the price range under $200, it is hard to find something that can compete to the FS800.
+In the same price range, it is hard to find something that can compete to the FS800.